7 Financial Planning Tips for Women

 Quick Answer

-By taking an active role in financial planning, boosting their incomes, investing, saving for retirement and paying down debt, women may improve their financial health and reduce money stress.
+Women can improve their financial health—and reduce money stress—by taking an active role in financial planning, boosting their income, investing, saving for retirement and paying down debt.

-Portrait of two cheerful young omen enjoying work in beautiful outdoor cafe.
+Portrait of two cheerful young women enjoying work in beautiful outdoor cafe.

 1. Boost Your Earning Potential

-Maximizing your income is key, and it can have an exponential effect.
+Maximizing your income is key to closing this gap, and the effect can be exponential.
 A higher salary becomes the basis for bigger raises (based on a percentage of income) and creates a salary history that can help you justify a bigger leap in earnings when you get a promotion or change jobs.
-More money can also improve your standard of living, allow you to save and invest more and prepare for financial emergencies.
+More money can also improve your standard of living, allow you to save and invest more, and prepare for financial emergencies.

 How to Start